 Explore Timeshares and What is NEW

 We are introducing a new way to own and enjoy timeshare, our LIMITED TERM, UNLIMITED FUN program.
-But first, read about the pros and cons of standard timeshare, and then our Limited Term program and decide which is best for you!
+But first, read about the pros and cons of standard timeshare, and then our Limited Term program and then decide which is best for you!

 By definition, timesharing is a shared ownership of vacation property which may or may not include an interest in real property.
 Timeshares allow buyers to purchase an increment of time, typically one week, in a fully-furnished condominium, villa or apartment.
 About two-thirds of timeshare interests today are interests in real property, which you own by deed just like your home.

 For over twenty-five years now, the timeshare industry has evolved from fixed weeks to floating weeks and now points programs.
 Each transition along the way provided timeshare owners with greater flexibility planning their vacations, but each improvement has also led to more owner confusion, and decreased real value at a higher purchase price.

 Why Own A Timeshare?

 Our owners stay in superior accommodations at an oceanfront resorts and most accommodations are spacious condominiums with fully equipped kitchens and amenities.
 Typically, you would purchase a timeshare at a resort and location you and your family would enjoy and plan on returning to time and again to spend your vacation.
 However, timeshares are exchangeable at over 4,000 locations and in over 100 countries world-wide thru exchange companies such as Resort Condominiums International (RCI), Interval International, and others.
 You can also internally exchange to other properties managed by Liberte' Management and their affiliates.

 Timeshare Pros and Cons